 - Increasing access to electric charging points in rural areas.

 - A current barrier is lack of available charging points in terms of both numbers and locations.

 - These barriers could be overcome by installing charging points in ‘public’ spaces such as school/supermarket/church/village hall car parks.
 Location of points chosen could help direct social and economic activity, for example, the contrast of investment in locations such as out of town supermarkets and existing petrol stations compared to community centres such as schools.

 - A priority action would be investing in school charging points.
 Funding and planning policies should be managed at a district level in coordination with education and planning authorities

 - Ideally, installation should be carried out by local trades and construction firms and so simultaneous training should be provided at a subsidised rate.

 You do not need to complete all the questions in the survey and your evidence will be considered whether all the questions are completed or just some of them.

 Additional evidence in the form of documents or pictures can be uploaded as part of the process.

-Please note, this call for evidence is not requesting evidence that climate change is happening.
-We are looking for ideas and evidence on how we can decarbonise Devon as rapidly as possible; what are the barriers and what are the opportunities.
+Please note, this call for evidence is not asking for evidence that climate change is happening.
+We are looking for ideas and evidence on how we can reduce carbon in Devon as quickly as possible; what are the challenges and what are the opportunities.